 When a product bears a UL Classified label, it implies that the product is certified to strict safety standards that are created by UL, but not recognized by OSHA.

 UL Certified Label With Enhanced UL Mark, Printed on White Polyester

 Also, in 2013, UL introduced yet another classification with an enhanced UL Mark that can be used instead of UL's traditional Listing and Classification Marks.
 This enhanced Mark will consist of a "head" and a "module."
 The "head," as shown, consists of the UL letters inside the circle, as well as the world CERTIFIED.
 The "module" which appears below or to the right of the "head" should include the scope of the Certification, the geography where the scope of the Mark is applicable, and a unique identifier, which is typically the UL file number.

 In addition, the ancillary information, when required, may include a product identity, as well as a Serial, Lot, or Issue number as provided or required by UL.
-UL customers of certified product, who wish to design and obtain approval for an enhanced UL Mark, are required to build their artwork using UL's Marks Hub at the following link: https://markshub.ul.com.
+UL customers of the certified products, who wish to design and obtain approval for an enhanced UL Mark, are required to build their artwork using UL's Marks Hub at the following link: https://markshub.ul.com.

 Finally, a UL Certified label, more familiar to consumers, is where "the rubber meets the road."
 It is applied to a large variety of consumer goods to indicate that far more testing has gone into those stand-alone products.
 It shows that the item reliably meets nationally established industry standards for safety and longevity, and can be purchased with confidence.
 If a consumer is thinking about buying two similar products, UL certification on one of them should prompt a buying decision for that product.

 How Can SixB Assist You With Your UL Label Projects?

 What Sorts of UL-Approved Labels Can SixB Produce for You?